Endocrine Signaling and Oncogenesis Section

 Genetics and Endocrinology Section

 The Genetics and Endocrinology Section studies the pathogenesis of multiple endocrine neoplasia type 1 (MEN1) and other causes of hormone-secreting tumors.
-Studies involve affected patients and use molecular genetics methods.
-Scientists in the Section search for genes not previously implicated in endocrine tumors and study the functions of these genes in normal and abnormal cells.
-Specific projects investigate the genetic bases of primary hyperparathyroidism and its relation to other neoplastic disorders.
-Researchers have cloned the gene for MEN1 and found that it is implicated in many nonhereditary tumors.
+Collaborative work in this Section cloned the gene for MEN1 and found that it is implicated in many non-hereditary tumors.
 Current work is examining the molecular mechanisms underlying this tumor suppressor gene.
+Specific projects investigate the genetic bases of primary hyperparathyroidism and endocrine pancreatic neoplasms of the islet β-cells.

 Signal Transduction Section